 Our members exchange ideas, review best practices, and provide a sounding board on crowdsourcing policies and procedures.
 We are changing the way the government does business, advising our organizational leaders on new ways to source innovations—wherever they emerge—at tremendous cost avoidance and in a fraction of the usual procurement time.

 Our community supports and encourages the use of incentivized competition to attract and engage the public to help us meet critical government needs.

-Members of the Challenge and Prize COP gather about four times a year to share ideas, review best practices, and discuss policies and procedures.
-Membership and participation is open to federal, state, and local government.
-We host a listserv for members to ask questions, announce new challenges and prizes, and more.
+Members of the Challenge and Prize CoP gather regularly to share ideas, review best practices, and discuss policies and procedures.
+These convenings are designed to thoughtfully serve the needs of our diverse community members.
+A few examples are office hours, spotlight chats, deep dives, and thematic forums.
+We also host a listserv for members to ask questions, announce new challenges and prizes, and more.

 - Playlist of challenges and prizes webinars: https://www.youtube.com/playlist?list=PLd9b-GuOJ3nFeJeAHAn3Z5opohjxIw8OC

 - Challenge and Prize Community Spotlight Chat with the Small Business Administration (06/08/2021)